Balint-H/blender-mjcf/guide/guide.md

 ## Step 1.5: Edit meshes (Optional)
 You may want to perform operations on your meshes, such as decimating the mesh to reduce vertex count, or scaling the meshes up or down (edit the scale in the transform tab, then apply scale by selecting the option after pressing `Ctrl+A`.
 Unapplied scale will not be used in the export).

 ## Step 2: Setting origins
 ![files](./img/Step_2.jpg)
 As you saw on the first figure and on this close up of the proximal index segment, the bodies may not be at resting position, or may be entirely offset.
-We'll use the cursor tool to define our desired orientation of the body frame.
-Select the Geometry option for the cursor orientation and click on a surface that is perpendicular to the joint axis (the side of the joint here).
+We'll use the [cursor tool](https://docs.blender.org/manual/en/latest/editors/3dview/3d_cursor.html) to define our desired orientation of the body frame.
+Select the Geometry option for the cursor orientation (highlighted on figure below) and click on a surface that is perpendicular to the joint axis (the side of the joint here).
 This will align the cursor with the surface normal there.
 In addition to the orientation we'll also need the right origin position.
 We want to specify it as the midpoint of the joint axis that passes through the revolute joint.

 Enter Edit mode with `Tab`.
+You should now be able to see the vertices that make up your mesh.
 Make a balanced selection of elements (e.g. vertices) on both side of the joint.
 You can add to your selection by holding down `Shift`, or remove from it with `Ctrl`.
 ![files](./img/Step_3.jpg)
 Once you have the relevant selection, you can move your Cursor tool to the mean position with `Shift+S` then `Cursor to selection`.
 Now the cursor is at the right position.
 The orientation will be unchanged from when we set it to match the geometry.